unixwzrd/oobabooga-macOS/macOS-Install.md

 You can find it here: <https://cmake.org/download/>

-CMake is easy to install and will be needed for later steps like llama-cpp, llama-cpp-python, and other modules.
+CMake is easy to install and will be needed for later steps like llama.cpp, llama-cpp-python, and other modules.

 Download the latest source version of CMake.
 Avoid using the packages as they are universal binaries, and you might accidentally end up building something with x86_64 architecture.
 This is unverified, but it's better to be safe.